About Probability Storm

 3. Subjective experience, preference or beliefs - stating personal beliefs about what music or art should be falls here.

-Reviewing popular to semi-popular music is easier, because there is an ongoing conversation around it that I can join - there is a public perception around the artist that I can respond to.
+Writing about popular to semi-popular music is easier, because there is an ongoing conversation around it that I can join - there is a public perception around the artist that I can respond to.
 On the other hand, I might not have anything to say that someone else hasn't said already, since the music is known and has been talked about.
 I could express existing opinions more eloquently, in more depth or with a different writing style, but it'd be disrespectful to myself.
-I stick to "semi-popular" music, because it's less likely the discussion around it has been dried up.
+I mostly stick to "semi-popular" music, because it's less likely the discussion around it has been dried up.

-If I review obscure music, and I mean genuine nobodies, there is no conversation around them to address, which makes it harder to engage the reader.
-Yes, I can cover new ground by reviewing unknown artists, but I lack the influence to push them into relevance.
+If I write about obscure music, and I mean genuine nobodies virtually unheard of outside their hometown, there is no conversation around them to address.Yes, I can cover new ground by reviewing unknown artists, but I lack the influence to push them into relevance.
 And even if I somehow did make them relevant, the writing will still be valued less than writing about more popular artists, simply because the latter has more demand for discussion.

 In other words, if I discuss popular topics, more people will care even if I have nothing interesting to say.